karim-20-maker/APIs_BDD_Test/README.md

    # **Note** :-

-     # in case of java version != 16 we canWe can change the default SDK for projetcs modules to the current installed java version as following :
+     # in case of java version != 16 we can change the default SDK for projetcs modules to the current installed java version as following :
           1- Open File menu
           2- Open Project Structure
           3- Choose from the dropdown menu the available java version